Efficient cavity-assisted storage of photonic qubits in a solid-state quantum memory: Experimental Procedure

+A new AFC is prepared at every cycle of the cryostat, i.e. every second.
 Each experimental cycle is divided into two phases: (1) a preparation and locking phase lasting around \qty{160}{\milli\s}, during which the cavity is stabilized and the comb structure is prepared.
 During this phase, all the shutters on the detector path are closed to avoid strong light to reach the APDs.
 (2) A measurement phase, lasting up to \qty{80}{\milli \s}, when pulses to be stored are sent to the quantum memory.
-In the second phase, the locking light shutter and preparation shutter close, and only the single photon light is entering the cavity path.
-To emulate single photons, we use weak coherent input states containing on average $\mu_{in} < 1 $ photons per pulse, in front of the cavity.
+In the second phase, the locking light shutter and preparation shutter close, and only the single photon light is entering the cavity path. { The locking algorithm stops and a constant voltage offset is applied to the last position of the cavity in order to be on resonance with the input photons.} To emulate single photons, we use weak coherent input states containing on average $\mu_{in} < 1 $ photons per pulse, in front of the cavity.
 We send 1000 pulses separated by a time ranging from \qty{13}{\micro\s} to \qty{80}{\micro\s}, depending on the AFC storage time $\tau _{AFC}$.
 Given the unbalanced reflectivity of the cavity mirrors, the AFC echoes are mostly leaving the cavity through the input mirror.
 We detect those echoes in the same path as the input pulses.

-To account for instabilities in laser power or alignment, every other cryostat cycle we prepare a high OD absorption feature instead of an AFC inside the crystal.
-This effectively blocks the cavity and, as a consequence, we only detect a signal corresponding to \qty{40}{\percent} of the input light, that gets reflected from the first mirror.
+To account for instabilities in laser power or alignment, every other cryostat cycle we prepare a high OD absorption feature instead of an AFC inside the crystal.{ The OD of this feature about 3.5 and the width is \qty{1.6}{\MHz}.} This effectively blocks the cavity and, as a consequence, we only detect a signal corresponding to \qty{40}{\percent} of the input light, that gets reflected from the first mirror.